confluentinc/cp-demo/README.md

 # Monitoring Kafka streaming ETL deployments

 This demo shows users how to monitor Kafka streaming ETL deployments using [Confluent Control Center](http://docs.confluent.io/current/control-center/docs/index.html).
 All the components in the Confluent platform have security enabled end-to-end.
-Follow along with [playbook and video tutorials](https://docs.confluent.io/current/tutorials/cp-demo/docs/index.html).
+Run the demo with the [playbook and video tutorials](https://docs.confluent.io/current/tutorials/cp-demo/docs/index.html).

 **Table of Contents**